epfl-ada/ada-2024-project-databrewers/README.md

 ---

-## Task 5: Develop a Recommendation Model Based on Season and Events
+## Task 5: Develop a recommendation model based on season and events
 To create a “time fresco” that suggests the ideal beer for each season or festivity, we aimed to design a visually engaging guide for industry professionals.

 - **Recommendation model construction:** Build a recommendation model that takes into account the time of year, location, and events.